MARKANTONY04/project_4/README.md

 Furthermore, the walkthrough projects (Boutique Ado inspired this project’s base template as you can probably see) throughout this module culminating in this project have been particularly useful.
 I would not be here without the teaching I have received from Code institute, and hope this project shows the skills I have learned,and now have been able to implement.

+##### Final comments

+I have completed my final project with code institute and am grateful for this course.
+I have learned web/software development over the last 12 months and will now begin to seek a career in this impactful industry.
+I have come a long way since I knew basically nothing about software development before I started but have now personally crafted 4 projects displaying the technology, practices, and principles I've learned.
+Though not perfect, I am proud of the projects I have completed and now await my grade for this course.

+I would like to once again thank code institute for this course, it is a great course friendly for beginners.I would also like to thank my mentor for helping me construct my project and provide helpful guidance arount the industry.
+AI has also helped me answer questions, auto fill description sections, and even written small snippets of code that has been very helpful.
+I thought I'd give it a shot now as AI is already transforming how we build software.

+This final project is the culmination of everything I've learned over the past 12 months and I hope it shows that.
+Though some minor bugs remain like the home postioning on desktop, it is now finished and I believe meets all of the assessment criteria.
+Stripe payments work, users can choose what services they'd like to purchase, and create an account to keep their bag items saved, while updating their name for a more personal touch if they wish.
+There have been difficulties but I am thankful that I have prevailed, and believe I will graduate this diploma and enter the software development industry.

+Thank you Code Institute!